Reviewing a Juju Charm is a process that can easily be broken down into the following parts:

 - Not using

-set -euxin Bash scripts, which helps detect failed execution, thereby allowing Juju to more accurately detect a failed hook.
+set -euxin bash scripts, which allows the bash script to more easily catch failed execution, thereby allowing Juju to more accurately detect a failed hook.

 If a charm has tests (you can determine if it does by checking for a "tests" folder), run the command below and verify the charm that way: